AustinAdairD/Songify/README.md

-# Songify
+# Songify: Personalized Music Recommender Chatbot
-Songify is a personalized music recommender chatbot that helps you discover new songs you'll love based on your existing Spotify playlist and a few simple questions.
+Songify is your go-to chatbot for personalized music recommendations.
+Discover new songs tailored to your taste by leveraging your Spotify playlist and answering a few straightforward questions.

+This code is designed to seamlessly integrate with AWS Lux and Lambda, enabling you to build and deploy a powerful music recommender chatbot.
+Elevate your music discovery experience with Songify!